Skip to Content

 • 2 cups frozen mixed vegetables, thawed

-Heat oven to 425°F. Make pie crusts as directed on box for Two-Crust Pie, using 9-inch glass pie plate.
+Heat oven to 425°F. Prepare pie crusts as directed on box for Two-Crust Pie, using 9-inch glass pie plate.

 In 2-quart saucepan, melt butter over medium heat.
 Add onion; cook 2 minutes, stirring frequently, until tender.
-Stir in flour, salt and pepper until well blended.
+Using whisk, stir in flour, salt and pepper until bubbly.
 Gradually stir in broth and milk, cooking and stirring until bubbly and thickened.

 Bake 20 minutes; cover edge of crust with strips of foil to prevent excessive browning.
 Bake an additional 15 to 20 minutes or until crust is golden brown.
 Let stand 5 minutes before serving.